-Dyslexic people may have difficulty processing and remembering information they see and hear, which can affect learning and the acquisition of literacy skills.
+People with dyslexia may have difficulty processing and remembering information they see and hear, which can affect learning and the acquisition of literacy skills.
 Dyslexia can also impact on other areas such as organisational skills.
 It is important to remember that there are positives to thinking differently.